 To look at the other end of the scale, Cyprus has no ius soli provisions and receives a score of 0.
-Malta's score of 0.05 reflects the absence of any provision apart from foundlings.
+Malta's score of 0.10 reflects limited provisions and only for foundlings and stateless children.
 A number of countries cluster on an overall ius soli score of 0.13.
-This comes about from having no ius soli apart from foundlings and a provision for stateless children that has restrictions comparable to those of Netherlands or Italy (i.e. Iceland, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Sweden and Turkey).5
+This comes about from having no ius soli apart from foundlings and a provision for stateless children that has restrictions comparable to those of Netherlands or Italy (i.e. Iceland, Macedonia, Montenegro, Sweden and Turkey).

-For ius sanguinis, many countries cluster at or approach 1; the lowest scores are Malta (0.38) and Austria (0.63).
+For ius sanguinis, many countries cluster at or approach 1; the lowest scores are Malta (0.47) and Austria (0.63).
 There is more variation among countries with respect to ius soli.
-For ius soli, the scores range from Cyprus (0) up to France (0.73), Ireland (0.79) and Portugal (0.81), the nearest to a cluster being in the 0.70 to 0.80 range, where we find Belgium, France, Greece, and Ireland.
+For ius soli, the scores range from Cyprus (0) up to France (0.73), Ireland and Portugal (0.79), the nearest to a cluster being in the 0.70 to 0.80 range, where we also find Belgium, Greece and Moldova.